TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/QueryBuilder/Index.rst

 .. note::

    `select()` and `count()` queries trigger TYPO3 CMS magic that adds further default where clauses if the queried table is also registered via `$GLOBALS['TCA']`.
-See the `RestrictionBuilder` section for details on that topic.
+See the :ref:`RestrictionBuilder <database-restriction-builder>` section for details on that topic.

 count()